Some Portland cops earn over $200G, largely driven by overtime amid protests

 PORTLAND MACHETE-WIELDING MAN ARRESTED AFTER STABBING NEIGHBOR IN BROAD DAYLIGHT: POLICE

-Eight sergeants and two officers were in the top of 10 highest overtime earners, according to The Oregonian, Sergeants earned an average of $24,943 in overtime, followed by detectives, who averaged $20,369.
+Eight sergeants and two officers were in the top of 10 highest overtime earners, according to The Oregonian.
+Sergeants earned an average of $24,943 in overtime, followed by detectives, who averaged $20,369.
 Rank-and-file officers averaged $13,239 in overtime.

 “The city’s elected officials have continued to ignore our staffing needs, resulting in the large amounts of overtime,” said Officer Daryl Turner, president of the Portland Police Association.
 “That’s the cost of keeping our city safe.”